BasicWolf/archived-kaylee/doc/src/clientapi.rst

    Dynamically imports javascript (``*.js``) or stylesheet ``*.css`` files.
    Importing stylesheets is available for manual projects only.

-   :param urls: a single URL or an array of URLs to import.
+   :param urls: A single URL or an array of URLs to import.
-   :param success: callback invoked in case of successful import
+   :param success: The callback invoked in case of successful import.
-   :param fail: callback invoked in case of failure (does not work for
+   :param fail: The callback invoked in case of failure (does not work for
-                stylesheets!)
+                stylesheets!).

 ..
 [1] http://en.wikipedia.org/wiki/Web_worker